tchomphoochan/tchomphoochan.github.io/_posts/2024-08-11-decaying-lights.md

 15 177175812995012739374/33510269239965128331
 ```

 We could use this method to compute the "ground truth."
-We can convert it to floating point and compare it to other solution's answers to see who's the closest.
+We can convert it to a floating point number and compare it to other solution's answers to see who's the closest.
 As discussed earlier, solution #1 indeed gives the closest numerical value.

-One important thing to note: Using big integers mean you can't just assume all numerical operations are $\bigo{1}$ anymore, so all the time complexity analyses we did earlier are invalidated.
+One important thing to note: Using big integers means you can't just assume all numerical operations are $\bigo{1}$ anymore, so all the time complexity analyses we did earlier are invalidated.
 If you want to analyze them properly, you're welcome to.
 I'm out.

 ### Summary